hfutami/distill-bert-for-seq2seq-asr/README.md

-# Distilling the Knowledge of BERT for Sequence-to-Sequence ASR
+## Distilling the Knowledge of BERT for Sequence-to-Sequence ASR

 ### 1. Requirements

+hoge

 ### 2. Data preparation

+fuga

 ### 3. Pre-training BERT